6 Easy Steps To Get Your Own TV Show / Podcast

-A Certified Community Producer is anyone who has completed one of the nine (9) media education certification courses we offer: Television Studio Production @ The Media Center, Television Studio Production @ Coney Island Library, Video Production in the Field, Video Editing with Premiere, Mini-Studio Production, the Documentary Intensive, Intimate Eye: Black Box Filmmaking, TV Studio Collaborative, BRIC Podcast Intensive, Intro to Radio Podcasting, and Studio Podcasting.
+A Certified Community Producer is anyone who has completed one of the eleven (11) media education certification courses we offer: TV Studio Production (BRIC House), Video Production in the Field, Video Editing with Premiere, Mini-Studio Production, the BRIC Documentary Intensive, Intimate Eye: Black Box Filmmaking, TV Studio Collaborative, BRIC Podcast Intensive, Intro to Radio Podcasting, Studio Podcasting, and Field Audio Equipment Certification.

 Orientation is a pre-requisite for all individuals and organizations wishing to take our certification courses in order to use The Media Center's facilities and equipment to produce their program, regardless of production experience.

 Attend a free orientation session and learn all about the free and wallet-friendly, high-quality courses we offer at the BRIC Media Center in Fort Greene as well as several Brooklyn Public Library locations in Coney Island, East New York, Clinton Hill, and Bushwick.

 Step 2: Chart Your Journey

 You're an artist!
 Think of the below as your blank canvas to map the film, TV, or podcast journey that you want to take at the BRIC Media Center.
 Check out page 10 of our fall 2019 media catalog to start charting your journey.